 Figure 105y —SSW field format when transmitted in a DMG Beacon frame of the TDD channel access operation

-– alue of the transmitter RP reported in dBm.
+TRP – The value of the transmitter TRP (Total Radiated Power) reported in dBm.
 Value rounded to nearest integer in the range of 0 to 63.

 G_ADD_SENS – field representing the extra sensitivity of the AP receiver

-G_ADD_[dB]=Pmin_sensitivity-Psensitivity
+G_ADD_SENS[dB]=Pmin_sensitivity-Psensitivity

 Where Pmin_sensitivity is the receiver sensitivity for MCS 0 defined in Table 20-3, Psensitivity is the actual PCP or AP receiver sensitivity measured in the same method as specified for Pmin_sensitivity.
 All values are in dBm units.